cynthiaobia/portfolio/README.md

 ## Features

 One of the key features of the portfolio is the implementation of a `data.js` file that centralizes content.
 This approach enables easy content updates without redundant copying and pasting.
 By importing the content from this file, I can focus on refining styles and layouts.
 Additionally, I plan to incorporate my resume into the portfolio for future enhancements.
+Another key feature is the ability to fetch a random quote from the Code Ninja Api that is displayed on the home page of the application.

 ## Challenges